July 31, 2016 PTAB Trial Statistics

 Left, red bar: total number of claims available that could be challenged in the IPR petitions filed.

-Second most-left, blue and red bar: Blue indicates those claims not challenged; red are those claims challenged.
+Second most-left, blue and red bar: Blue indicates those claims not challenged; red are those claims challenged (51,759 claims).

-Second most-right, yellow and red bar: Red are those claims going to trial (out of those in the second most-left, blue and red bar); yellow are claims challenged but no institution.
+Second most-right, yellow and red bar: Red indicates claims going to trial (23,062 claims); yellow are claims challenged but not instituted.

 Right, multi-colored bar: See description above.
-The purple likely indicates termination due to settlement, where there was no final written decision (FWD).
-Green are those claims found patentable in a FWD.
+Completed trials include a final written decision, denial of institution, settlement, request for adverse judgment or dismissal.
+Here, the purple likely indicates termination due to settlement, adverse judgment or dismissal, where there was no final written decision (FWD).
+Green are those claims found patentable in a FWD (2,737 claims out of 23,062 claims instituted or 12%).
+In total, 11,341 claims remained patentable after the completion of the proceedings out of 23,062 instituted (49%).